Eve-PySpy/PySpy/README.md

 PySpy was born out of frustration over the *death* of [Pirate's Little Helper](http://eve-plh.com/#/home), a great [EVE Online](https://www.eveonline.com/) third-party tool to gather useful information on character names from the in-game *local chat* window.

-PySpy connects to [CCP's ESI API](https://esi.evetech.net/ui/) and [zKillboard's API](https://github.com/zKillboard/zKillboard/wiki) and is available on Windows and macOS.
+PySpy connects to [CCP's ESI API](https://esi.evetech.net/ui/) and the [zKillboard API](https://github.com/zKillboard/zKillboard/wiki) and is available on Windows and macOS.

 ## How to use PySpy

-1. Open PySpy, position the window and adjust transparency (bottom left slider).
-PySpy will stay on top of the EVE client so long as the game runs in *window mode*.
+1. Open PySpy.
-2. In your EVE client, select a list of characters and copy them to the clipboard (Mac: `⌘+C` / Windows: `CTRL+C`)
+2. In your EVE client, select a list of characters and copy them to the clipboard (`CTRL+C` on Windows *or* `⌘+C` on macOS).
 3. Wait until PySpy is done and inspect the results.
 4. Double-click a name to open the respective zKillboard in your browser.

+**Note**: PySpy will save its window location, size, column sizes and transparency (slider on bottom right) settings automatically and restore them the next time you launch it.
+PySpy will stay on top of the EVE client so long as the game runs in *window mode*.

 ## Information Provided by PySpy